How to Declutter and Sell Your Stuff Before You Move

 These are the spots to hit up for your clutter that’s still in fairly good condition.

 Only take what they want, name the price, and take a percentage of the sale.
-But, they’re taking your stuff out of your home immediately & then giving you money when it sells.
+But, they’re taking your stuff out of your home immediately and then giving you money when it sells.
+Don't be afraid to try multiple shops.
+Hit up every consignment shop in your area, if one shop doesn’t take something another one might.

 They name a price and you can take it or leave it; but for tools, electronics, and home appliances, it's a low stress way of unloading bulky items.